mickk-/mickk-.github.io/_drafts/over-expressive/decltype.md

 ---
 layout: post
-title: Preliminaries
+title: A decltype reminder
 series: Over-expressive Types
-slug: over-expressive-preliminaries
+slug: over-expressive-decltype
 categories: devlog
 topics: generic concepts
-date: 2016-05-01
+date: 2016-05-02
 ---

 Did you know there are two features behind the C++11 `decltype` keyword[^1]?
 On the one hand you can